 Specify an ephemeral internal IPv4 or IPv6 address for a resource and then promote the address

-In this scenario, you promote an ephemeral internal IPv4 or IPv6 address that is still attached to a resource to a static internal IP address.
+In this scenario, you promote an ephemeral internal IPv4 or IPv6 address that is still attached to a resource:

-Create a subnet.
+Create a subnet in your VPC network.
 For IPv6 addresses, create a dual-stack subnet.

-Create a VM instance or an internal load balancer with either an automatically allocated ephemeral IPv4 or IPv6 address or a specifically chosen IPv4 address.
+Create a VM instance or an internal load balancer with either an automatically allocated ephemeral IPv4 or IPv6 address or a specific IPv4 address.

-The two methods are outlined in the following diagram.
+The two methods are outlined in Figure 1.

 Configure and manage static internal addresses

 VM interfaces are assigned IP addresses from the subnet that they are connected to.
 Each VM interface has one primary internal IPv4 address that is assigned from the subnet's primary IPv4 range.
-If the VM is connected to a dual-stack subnet with an internal IPv6 range, each network interface can also have internal IPv6 addresses assigned.
+If the VM is connected to a dual-stack subnet with an internal IPv6 range, you can assign an internal IPv6 address to each network interface.

 Internal IPv4 addresses can be assigned in the following ways: